-After stay-at-home orders rolled out nationwide last year, once-vibrant offices emptied out.
+After stay-at-home orders rolled out nationwide during the pandemic, once-vibrant offices emptied out.
 But while the daily use of these spaces drastically declined, their electricity use didn’t budge for months.

 According to a 2020 study by UC Davis, when their building occupancy was reduced by 90 percent between February and April 2020, their electricity use only fell 15 percent.
 Analytics firm Prospective Data has come to a similar conclusion in their report “The Impact Of COVID-19 On NYC Office Buildings”: carbon emissions from office towers during the pandemic only fell by 30 percent.